isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 Travellers should take private transport, taxi or private hire car to the CTC, and return to their place of accommodation immediately after their test.
 Use of public transport is not allowed.
 If they were planning to depart from Singapore, they should defer their travel plans, attend their confirmatory PCR test, and await their PCR test results.
 They should not leave their place of accommodation other than to undergo the PCR test and until their PCR test result is confirmed to be negative.

-Travellers who enter Singapore after 23 January 2022, 2359hrs, and test positive on the unsupervised self-administered ARTs on Days 3 and 7 will no longer need to undergo a confirmatory PCR test.
+Travellers who enter Singapore after 23 January 2022, 2359hrs, and test positive on the unsupervised self-administered ARTs will no longer need to undergo a confirmatory PCR test.
 Should you test positive, you must abide by the relevant COVID-19 recovery protocol immediately.
 You may refer to <a href="https://www.covid.gov.sg/well-and-positive-or-condition-assessed-mild-by-doctor" target="_blank"> this link</a> for more details on Protocol 2.
 You should self-isolate for 72 hours at your place of accommodation, which will allow you to safely recover, monitor your health and avoid spreading the virus further.
 If you were planning to depart from Singapore, you are required to defer your travel plans until you complete self-isolation and obtain a negative ART result.
 For more information on what to do if you feel unwell while in Singapore, please refer to <a href="https://www.covid.gov.sg/travellers" target="_blank"> this link</a>.

 Failure to do so may constitute an offence under the Infectious Diseases Act (IDA).
 A traveller who fails to undergo the required COVID-19 tests may also be required to serve a Stay-Home Notice (SHN) / Stay Order.